hintron/slurm-meson/meson/notes.md

 # libslurm, libslurmfull, libcommon

-libcommon is the library from src/common.
+libcommon includes all the code in src/common.

-libslurmfull and libslurm are what is considered the "Slurm API."
-They are built using the code in src/api, as well as linking in libcommon, libspank, and libeio.
+libslurm is what is considered the "Slurm API."
+It is built using the code in src/api, as well as linking in libcommon, libspank, and libeio.

-libslurm and libslurmfull are the same thing, except that libslurmfull has ALL symbols, where as libslurm ONLY should have the Slurm API symbols.
+libslurm and libslurmfull are the same thing, except that libslurmfull has ALL symbols, including from libcommon, where as libslurm ONLY exposes Slurm API symbols from src/api/.
-I think this means that libslurmfull also should expose all symbols from libcommon, libspank, and libeio.

 I was having a bunch of problems during compile time linking executables that used libslurmfull only when libslurmfull was set as a shared library.
 The reason was that the symbols in libcommon, etc. were not exposed properly.
 Cutting out the middle-man libslurmhelper and using `link_whole` instead of `link_with` for libcommon, etc. solved the issue.
-This copied all the right objects into the .so file.
+This copied all the right symbols into the .so file.

 In cutting out libslurmhelper, I also set the src files.
 Without that, the .so files were almost completely empty.
 I debugged this